Angela Duckworth, Ph.D.

 Founder and CEO of Character Lab, and the Rosa Lee and Egbert Chang Professor at the University of Pennsylvania

-Angela Duckworth, Ph.D. is the founder and CEO of Character Lab, a nonprofit whose mission is to advance scientific insights that help kids thrive.
-She is the Rosa Lee and Egbert Chang Professor at the University of Pennsylvania, the faculty co-director at Behavior Change for Good, and faculty co-director of Wharton People Analytics.
-She is also co-host, with Stephen Dubner, of the podcast No Stupid Questions.
+Angela Duckworth, Ph.D.
+(FAN ’12, ’16) is co-founder, chief scientist, and a board member of Character Lab, a nonprofit whose mission is to advance scientific insights that help children thrive.
+She is also the Rosa Lee and Egbert Chang Professor at the University of Pennsylvania, faculty co-director of the Penn-Wharton Behavior Change for Good Initiative, and founding faculty co-director of Wharton People Analytics.

-Prof. Duckworth completed her undergraduate degree in Advanced Studies Neurobiology at Harvard, graduating magna cum laude.
+Duckworth completed her undergraduate degree in Advanced Studies Neurobiology at Harvard, graduating magna cum laude.
 With the support of a Marshall Scholarship, she completed an M.Sc. with Distinction in Neuroscience from Oxford University.
 She completed her Ph.D. in Psychology as a National Science Foundation Graduate Fellow at the University of Pennsylvania.